meerachotai/benchmark_imprinting/README.md

 ATCVI-1G64390	.	exon	1	1524	.	+	.	gene_id=ATCVI-1G64390;transcript_id ATCVI-1G64390cviA
 ATCVI-1G64620	.	exon	1	1041	.	+	.	gene_id=ATCVI-1G64620;transcript_id ATCVI-1G64620cviA
 ```
-* SNPs file must be in the required format.
-* Names for chromosomes in genome FASTA files/read files/annotation files should not contain a '.'

 If you followed with steps 1 and 2, adjustments will be made automatically:
 * Use the annotation file with the suffix `_picard.gff3` under the -a option.